MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-linux-logfiles.md

 ::: moniker range="<sc-om-2019"

 ## Install the latest version of the Linux agent
-The latest version of the Linux agent supports Fluentd which is required for enhanced log file monitoring.
+The latest version of the Linux agent supports Fluentd, which is required for enhanced log file monitoring.
 You can get details and the installation process for the new agent at [Install agent on UNIX and Linux from command line](deploy-linux-agent-install.md).

 ::: moniker-end